Startup Claims It's Achieved Communication Between Two People Who Were Both Dreaming

 A San Francisco startup has supposedly broken the dream barrier.

-"Yesterday, communicating in dreams seemed like science fiction.
-Tomorrow, it will be so common we won't be able to imagine our lives without this technology," CEO Michael Raduga said in a statement, adding that pursuing REM sleep technology "will become the next big industry after AI."
+“Yesterday, communicating in dreams seemed like science fiction.
+Tomorrow, it will be so common we won’t be able to imagine our lives without this technology,” CEO Michael Raduga stated in 2026, predicting that REM-sleep interfaces “will become the next big industry after AI.”

-"Our server detected his reply and confirmed that it was right.
-And when the next person found herself in a lucid dream, we sent his answer to her, and she repeated it as well," Raduga told ABC 7 News last week.
+“Our server detected his reply and confirmed that it was right.
+And when the next person found herself in a lucid dream, we sent his answer to her, and she repeated it as well,” Raduga told ABC 7 News in 2026.

 Language Barrier

-"When you talk in this language in your dreams, we can hear you and we can connect two dreamers together," Raduga told ABC 7.
+“When you talk in this language in your dreams, we can hear you and we can connect two dreamers together,” Raduga explained to ABC 7.

-"The paper on communication within lucid dreams has already been written and submitted for review to a scientific journal," the company announced on Facebook.
-"We anticipate its publication within the next 2 to 6 months."
+“The paper on communication within lucid dreams has already been written and submitted for review to a scientific journal,” REMspace posted on Facebook.
+“We anticipate its publication within the next 2 to 6 months.”

 Thank you!